waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## VI.
 Self-Correction (Turn 19321)
 - **External Knowledge:** My assumption about Water-type effectiveness was based on knowledge from other games.
 I must build my understanding of mechanics *only* from verified, in-game observations in Pokémon Crystal.

+## VII.
+Self-Correction (Turn 19337)
+- **External Knowledge (Again):** After observing Water Gun being 'not very effective' against Paras, I hypothesized about 'Dry Skin', an ability from later games.
+This is another instance of relying on external knowledge.
+I must strictly adhere to forming hypotheses based only on mechanics I can observe and verify within Pokémon Crystal.